Affiliate Disclosure

 BaricBoost editorial note

-Duke’s program treats patients across all FDA-cleared HBOT indications.
-They do not offer HBOT for unproven applications, and they are explicit about the distinction between approved and investigational uses.
+Duke treats patients across all FDA-cleared HBOT indications.
+It does not offer HBOT for unproven applications, and the team is explicit about the line between approved and investigational uses.
 Primary treatment areas include:

 - Diabetic foot ulcers and non-healing wounds